immu3-io/.github/profile/README.md

 ## Core Primitives

-While various use cases are possible, let's use dMail and dChat as examples.
-The dChat W2W message exchange happens on-chain as one short message represents one L1 or L2 blockchain transaction.
-As dMail is data heavier, lite encrypted JSON objects are created to hold dMail metadata.
+While various use cases are possible, let's use Email and Chat as examples.
+The Chat W2W message exchange happens on-chain as one short message represents one L1 or L2 blockchain transaction.
+As Email is data heavier, lite encrypted JSON objects are created to hold dMail metadata.
 The link to this metadata and checksum is recorded on the chain as a blockchain transaction.
 The same goes for W2W data file transfers where; 1 data file package transfer = 1 L1/L2-TX.
 So again, the core primitive described by the formula below applies;

 💡**1 email/message/data-exch = 1 L1/L2-TX**